mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-### Q: What should I do when an error `Stream isn't enough` is displayed during executing the model on the Ascend platform?
+### Q: What should I do when memory keeps growing during resnet50 training on a CPU ARM platform?

 A: When resnet50 training is performed on the CPU ARM, some operators are implemented based on the oneDNN library, and the oneDNN library achieves multi-threaded parallelism based on the libgomp library.
 Currently, there is a problem in libgomp where the number of threads configured for multiple parallel domains is different and the memory consumption continues to grow.
 The continuous growth of the memory can be controlled by configuring a uniform number of threads globally.
 For comprehensive performance considerations, it is recommended to configure a unified configuration to 1/4 of the number of physical cores, such as `export OMP_NUM_THREADS=32`.